binazgreat/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1. Alphabet game -> Write a function that prints the alphabet, in lowercase, followed by a new line.
 2. 10 x alphabet -> Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 3. islower -> Write a function that checks for lowercase character.
+4. isalpha -> Write a function that checks for alphabetic character.